How To Replace Boat Upholstery: 3 Options Compared

 However, many of us simply don’t have that much cash to spend on a custom upholstery job.
 Premade kits offer a good middle ground, but it really depends on whether kits exist that will fit your particular boat, and for that you will simply need to shop around to see what is available.

 And then, of course, there is always the option of upholstering your own boat cushions.
-This is the more time-consuming and challenging way, but can be quite fun and satisfying if you don’t mind learning some new skills.
-Don’t expect a professional finish when DIY’ing it, after all there is a good reason the professionals charge so much and that it because they are awesome at it.
-But for many boat owners, that level of professional work just isn’t necessary in which case it’s worth giving the DIY boat upholstery route a try.
+This is the more time-consuming and challenging way, but can be quite fun and satisfying if you don’t mind learning some new skills and don’t need a professional finish.